alisonswu/shiny-SimNetwork/README.md

 # A shiny app to simulate infectious disease in a network

 This is a shiny app for visualizing the spread of SIR-like infectious disease in a network.

 The app allows you to customize the network and disease dynamic.
-It will generate an animation of the network plot over time, and summary plots of the S-I-R compartments in the population.
+The underlying algorithm uses an agent based model to simulate the disease progression.
+The app displays an animation of disease progression in the network, and summary plots of the S-I-R compartment size over time.

 ## Screenshots